Tadepalligudem railway station

-Tadepalligudem railway station (station code:TDD) located in the Indian state of Andhra Pradesh, serves Tadepalligudem in West Godavari district.
+Tadepalligudem railway station (station code:TDD) located in Andhra Pradesh, serves Tadepalligudem in West Godavari district.
 It is administered under Vijayawada railway division of South Coast Railway zone (formerly South Central Railway zone).

 History

 Between 1893 and 1896, 1288 km of the East Coast State Railway, between Vijayawada and Cuttack was opened for traffic.
 The southern part of the West Coast State Railway (from Waltair to Vijayawada) was taken over by Madras Railway in 1901.

 Classification

-In terms of earnings and outward passengers handled, Tadepalligudem is categorized as a Non-Suburban Grade-4 (NSG-4) railway station.
-Based on the re–categorization of Indian Railway stations for the period of 2017–18 and 2022–23, an NSG–4 category station earns between ₹20–₹100 crore and handles 5–10 million passengers.
+In terms of earnings and outward passengers handled, Tadepalligudem is categorized as a Non-Suburban Grade-3 (NSG-3) railway station.
+Based on the re–categorization of Indian Railway stations for the period of 2017–18 and 2022–23, an NSG–3 category station earns between ₹20–₹100 crore and handles 5–10 million passengers.